MTechMobileDevelopment/MTech-Extra-Lessons/FireBase/README.md

-# MTech-Extra-Lessons
+# FireBase
-Extra curriculum lessons for the Mobile Development Course at MTech.
+Lesson to teach students the basics and fundamentals of using FireBase.